Content table

 This is a very early miscarriage that happens before the 5th week of pregnancy.
 During a chemical pregnancy, the egg implants briefly but then stops developing.

-Many chemical pregnancies happen so early that women don’t know they were pregnant.
+Many chemical pregnancies happen so early that women don’t know they are pregnant.
 Although implantation is short-lived during a chemical pregnancy, it still causes hCG levels to rise.

 So if you get a positive test, followed by a negative result a few days later, you may have had an early miscarriage.